scottire/starter-pack-rasa-stack/data/nlu_data.md

 - What location are you from?
 - What's the name of the place you came from?

+## intent:ask_howdoing
+- Ahoy matey how are you?
+- are you alright
+- are you having a good day
+- Are you ok?
+- are you okay
+- Do you feel good?
+- how are things going
+- how are things with you?
+- How are things?
+- how are you
+- how are you doing
+- how are you doing this morning
+- how are you feeling
+- how are you today
+- How are you?
+- how do you do?
+- how have you been
+- how is it going
+- how is your day
+- how is your day going
+- how is your evening
+- How was your day?
+- How's it going
+- How's it hanging?
+- how's life
+- how's life been treating you?
+- How's life treating you friend?
+- how's your day going
+- How've you been?
+- I'm fine and you
+- is everything all right
+- Is everything ok?
+- is everything okay
+- what about your day
+- What's going on?
+- what's good
+- What's new?
+- What's up man
+- What's up
+- how are you?
+- Do you have a great day?
+- how are you doing today my sweet friend
+- how are you doing?
+- how are u
+- How are you?

 ## intent:ask_about_knowledge_of_event
 - Did you hear about the crime that happened?
 - Did you hear about the crime?